A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 Indian Wildlife

-Home to more than 400 species of animals and 2000+ species of birds, India is the only country in the world that both the lion and the tiger are native to.
+Home to more than 400 species of animals and 2000+ species of birds, India is the only country in the world where both the lion and the tiger are native to.
 Some of the most biodiverse regions of the world are in India including four of the world’s 36 biodiversity hotspots – the Western Ghats, the Eastern Himalayas, Indo-Burma, and Sunda Land.
 8% of the world’s biodiversity is spread over 2% of the earth’s surface that is India.
 These statistics are the reason why we need to do everything we can to protect our wildlife.
 A few years ago the United Nations General Assembly proclaimed March 3 as ‘World Wildlife Day’ with the aim of spreading awareness and celebrating wildlife the world over.
 The theme for 2020 is ‘Sustaining All Life on Earth’.

 Sustaining All Life on Earth